TejasMate/WinGetManifestGeneratorTool/docs/development/TESTING.md

-# Testing Guide for WinGetManifestAutomationTool
+# Testing Guide for WinGet Manifest Generator Tool

-This document provides comprehensive information about the testing framework implemented for the WinGetManifestAutomationTool project.
+This document provides comprehensive information about the testing framework implemented for the WinGet Manifest Generator Tool project.

 ## Overview